Adam-Chamberlain/8-Week-SQL-Challenge/#5 - Data Mart/README.md

 # [Case Study #5: Data Mart](https://8weeksqlchallenge.com/case-study-5/)

+This case study looks at an online supermarket that has data from 2018 through 2020 within one large table.
+The table needs to be cleaned quite a bit, and once that is done, there are many questions based on the contents of the data, especially with identifying how a business change that took place in June of 2020 affected sales.

 ## 1. Data Cleansing Steps
 In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales: